 Burp cloths are definitely a necessity whether your baby is bottle-fed or breastfed.
 Using a burp cloth may save your baby’s outfit, and yours.
 I have Burp Cloths by Burt’s Bees Baby because they are 100% organic cotton.

 If you suffer from sore nipples, pack some extra nipple cream with you.
 Thankfully my baby girl latches on well, so I don’t have extremely sore nipples.
 If I ever find that I need nipple cream, I would choose Earth Mama Organic Nipple Butter.
 I recognize all the natural ingredients and would feel safe if my baby were exposed to it.

 Another way to save your outfit is to carry extra breast pads with you.
 You never know when your nipples may decide to leak milk.
 I opted for disposable breast pads instead of washable/reusable pads.
 There’s no specific reason; it’s just a preference.

-My husband and I have decided that we’d give our daughter a pacifier under one condition – she starts to cry on a longer car ride.
+My husband and I decided that we weren’t giving Luna pacifiers but we had one on hand just in case she started to cry on a long car ride.
 If your baby takes a pacifier, you may regret not having one outside of your home.
 Whatever kind you choose, make sure it’s BPA free like these here.